Law enforcement in Switzerland

 Law enforcement in Switzerland is mainly a responsibility of the 26 cantons of Switzerland, who each operate cantonal police agencies.
 Some cities also operate municipal police agencies as provided for by cantonal law.
+With 214 police persons per 100000 Switzerland is slightly below the European average of 300.

 The federal government provides specialised services and is responsible for the protection of the Swiss border.
 Throughout Switzerland, the police may be reached by the emergency telephone number 1-1-7.

 Requirements

 The requirements to be an officer in Switzerland vary by canton, whose responsibility it is to institute the police service.

 Typical requirements include a complete high school education or 3 year vocational education, aged approximately 20–30 years of age, absence of a criminal record, completion of military service, a minimum height requirement, a Category B driver's licence, computer and keyboard literacy, foreign language skills, proper health and ocular health status, and Swiss citizenship.

 Law enforcement agencies

 Federal

 The federal government does not run a general purpose law enforcement agency.
 National-level law enforcement coordination is provided by a board of cantonal police commanders.